wp-plugins/postman-smtp/readme.txt

 = Features =
 * Send mail to any host with SMTP/SMTPS, like the other 172 WordPress SMTP plugins
-* Send mail to Gmail or Hotmail using OAuth 2.0
+* Send mail to Gmail or Hotmail using OAuth 2.0 SMTPS
 * Fire-and-forget: OAuth 2.0 mail delivery continues even if your password changes
 * Integrated TCP Port Tester for troubleshooting connectivity issues due to firewalls
 * Easy to use Setup Wizard takes the guesswork out of configuring email
 * Supports International alphabets, HTML Mail and MultiPart/MIME
-* Supports Plain/Login/CRAM-MD5/OAuth2 authentication
+* Supports Plain/Login/CRAM-MD5/XOAuth2 authentication
 * Supports SSL/TLS encryption

 = Requirements =